nventive/Chinook.Navigation/src/SectionsNavigation.Abstractions/SectionsNavigation.md

 If you invoke 2 operations simultaneously (double tap, press 2 buttons with 2 fingers, etc.), only the first will actually run.
 This is because the request state (Processing, Processed or FailedToProcess) is part of the `ISectionsNavigator.State`.
 If a request is made while another is processing, the second request is cancelled.
+This is logged as a warning.

 ### Background navigation
 You can navigate in sections that are not active.
 This is useful if you want to _prepare_ a section before entering it.

 ### Stack navigator adapter
 You can use `SectionsNavigatorToStackNavigatorAdapter` to adapt a `ISectionsNavigator` into a `IStackNavigator`.
 This is useful if your app mostly use the single stack pattern.

-### Customize animations
+### Transitions and Animations
-When using `FrameSectionsNavigator`, you can customize or remove the animations of the MultiFrame using `MultiFrame.Animations`.
+When using `FrameSectionsNavigator`, you can customize or remove the animations using `SectionsTransitionInfo`.
+You can specify transition info per request (using `SectionsNavigatorRequest.TransitionInfo`) and globally using the following:
+- `FrameSectionsNavigator.DefaultSetActiveSectionTransitionInfo`
+- `FrameSectionsNavigator.DefaultOpenModalTransitionInfo`
+- `FrameSectionsNavigator.DefaultCloseModalTransitionInfo`

+There are multiple statically available built-in transition info in `FrameSectionsTransitionInfo`.
+Use `FrameSectionsTransitionInfo.SuppressTransition` to disable animations.
+You can also create custom ones using the following classes:
+- `DelegatingFrameSectionsTransitionInfo`
+  - Available on all platforms.
+  - Allows you to create a transition in an async method where you can animate using `Storyboard`.
+- `UIViewControllerTransitionInfo`
+  - Available on iOS only.
+  - Allows you to customize the native behavior (such as dismissability via gestures and animations).

 ### Navigation testing
 Because `BlindSectionsNavigator` doesn't require any view, you can use it in tests projects.